calder/godfather/README.md

 ## TODO

-- Add get_emails unit tests
 - Add full-game integration test
+- Add an `advance` command to the CLI to force advance the phase